nunoskew/nunoskew.github.io/_projects/bilinear_interpolation.md

 A function defined in $\mathbb{R}^{2}$, $f(x,y)$, is said to be bilinear if $f_{1}(x)$ and $f_{2}(y)$ are linear functions.
 An example of a bilinear functions is $f(x,y)=xy$.

-In the previous analogy of the plane built from 3 noncoplanar points, we do get the idea that there is a connection between building this plane and a weight average of the 3 neighbors, generalizing the intuitive approach of the one-dimensional linear interpolation, but we might be wrong.
+In the previous analogy of the plane built from 3 noncoplanar points, we do get the idea that there is a connection between building this plane and a weighted average of the 3 neighbors, generalizing the intuitive approach of the one-dimensional linear interpolation, but we might be wrong.

 I think we can describe any bilinear function in the following way: